- Signs and symptoms

 This is a test to measure the effectiveness of gas transfer across the alveoli.
 Requires a known Hb value for calibration The patient inhales a known value of carbon monoxide (which has a very high affinity for haemoglobin – higher even than oxygen).
 In emphysema and severe fibrosis, the gas transfer value is reduced.

 - There are no clinical features that are diagnostic.
-Be wary of giving a diagnosis of emphysema just on the basis of hyperinflation.
+Be wary of giving a diagnosis of COPD just on the basis of hyperinflation as seen in a CXR.
 Asthma may also cause this.
 Also be aware that in elderly patients, there may appear to be a barrel chest, but in actual fact, it is just curvature of the spine as a result of osteoporosis.

 Differentiating COPD and asthma